Safeeya-Munawwar/Restaurant-Management-System/README.md

 ---

-© 2025 Edu Certify | Built with ❤️ using HTML, CSS, JavaScript, PHP, and MySQL
+© 2024 Unimo Family Friendly Restaurant | Built with ❤️ using HTML, CSS, JavaScript, PHP, and MySQL